findtharun/system-deisgn-central/HighLevelDesign/Fundamentals/Databases.md

 - Multi- Leader (During Failover, other leaders can take write requests - consenus algorithms such as paxos can be used)
     - It is complex (Leader election and Conflict resolution is resource intensive) but Effective.
 - Leaderless Replication (Amazon Dynamo DB re Popularized this), Most Cloud providers use this architecture.
+    - consistency is achieved through a combination of mechanisms such as quorum-based voting and conflict resolution.
+NOTE : Consensus is used in Terms of Failover, Quorum based voting methods are used in agreements and resolutions.

 ### Consistent Hashing